 JACKSON HOLE, WYOMING INFORMATION:

-Jackson Hole reports cloudy skies with showers a times.
-They also report strong winds this morning.
-The temp at the base is 37 degrees, and it is 25 at the top.
-The base is 38 inches at mid mountain and 48 inches at the top.
-Three lifts are running today from 9 am to 4 pm.
-Teewinot, Apres Vous, and Teton.
-The Tram will run for sighseeing and waffles both today and tomorrow.
-14 runs are open, with 8 of the groomed.
-The groomed runs have a packed powder surface.
-Cafe 6311, The General Store, and Corbet's Cabin will be open for all your food and beverage needs.
+Jackson Hole reports partly cloudy skies this morning.
+The temp at the base is 22 degrees, and it is 22 at the top.
+Winds are light at the base and breezy to 20 miles an hour up top.
+The base is 24 inches at mid mountain and 49 inches at the top.
+Nine lifts are running today from 9 am to 4 pm.
+53 runs are open, with 29 of them groomed.
+The groomed runs have machine tilled surfaces.
+Early season conditions exist.
+Marked and unmarked obstacles are out there.
+You are advised to stay on open runs and in open terrain only at this time.

 Jackson Hole is located in the Rocky Mountains in Wyoming.
 A place of breathtaking beauty, it has been ranked as the number 1 ski resort in the United States for the last four years running.
 If you have been there, you know why.
 Excellent lift service to get you more runs.
 The runs are buffed into superb shape by a fleet of groomers.
 They see some of the driest powder anywhere and when it dumps here, it really dumps!
 The ski school is excellent, and the staff everywhere is friendly and welcoming.
 But when it comes right down to it, Jackson Hole has the BEST in bounds lift served expert and advanced level terrain in the country.
 Just outstanding!
 Courbet's Couloir is a legend.
 If you think you can handle steep, just stand at the top of that thing and work your courage up.
 But, you better be good!
 The Tram runs right above you so you are putting on a show.
 I highly recommend Jackson Hole as a great vacation.
 I loved going there in the ski racing days.
 One of my favorite stops.
 The nearby town of Jackson has plenty to see and do as well.
 And, Yellowstone National Park is not far away either.